AP World History Score Calculator 2026

 Tips to Improve Your AP World History Score

-AP World History Score Calculator FAQ
+AP World History Study Resources

 Is this AP World History score calculator official?

-No. This is an unofficial estimation tool not affiliated with the College Board.
+No. This is an unofficial estimation tool not affiliated with, endorsed by, or approved by College Board or the AP Program.
 It uses approximate score conversion models based on publicly available information.

 How is the AP World History exam weighted?